-This is the 5th AI Artifact, a magic item generated by an AI based on randomly generated words.
+This is the 5th AI Artifact, a magic item based on an image generated by an AI from randomly generated words.
 In this case, those words are “guarded”, “exultant”, and “sanguine”.
 If you want to know what this is about, you can find the rules here.

 I’ve had my first “filter problem” here – and I realize that there need to be safeguards, for several reasons.
 The original third word, as it came of the generator, was “bloody”.
 I chose to replace it with “sanguine” rather than using another random word – not despite of the ambivalence but because of it.